Paul-Daly366/IoT-Project/README.md

 Device to Monitor Conditions for Panic/Anxiety Attacks

+Using an ESP32, LCD, LEDs, DFRobot DHT11 Temperature Sensor, DFRobot HeartRate Sensor, LDR Light Sensor and a Sound Sensor (TBD)

 ------------------------------------------------------------------------------

 Update 1: Inital files, working code for testing the peripherals, will be adapted into main device code